 But before that, I just want to mention one more thing.
 Conditioner.
 Remember that homemade solid hand lotion I made a few months ago?
 Well, a tiny bit of that run through my hair after showering, and I’m tangle-free and good to go.
 Really.

-I’d been using a Lush Aromarant container-free deodorant block since August and for the most part it worked just fine.
+I’d been using a Lush Aromarant container-free deodorant block since August and for the most part, it worked just fine.
 But it’s expensive.
-And after reading that Colin Beavan was also using baking soda as deodorant, I swore I’d try it when this bar ran out.
+And after reading that Colin Beavan was also using baking soda as a deodorant, I swore I’d try it when this bar ran out.